firebolt-db/godocs/docs/sql_reference/functions-reference/string/concat.md

 # CONCAT

-Concatenates the text representations of all the arguments without a separator.
+Concatenates, i.e. combines, the text representations of all the input parameters without a separator, in the order they are provided.

 ## Syntax
 {: .no_toc}